 g) development of civic education and related cultural issues

 Applicants with substantial experience from a wide variety of backgrounds (including academia, government, the corporate world, the professions, NGOs, the media) are eligible for appointment.
 All applicants are required to have a working knowledge of English.
 For academic participants, eligibility is limited to the postdoctoral level, and normally it is expected that academic candidates will have demonstrated their scholarly development by publication beyond the Kandidat dissertation.
 For other applicants, an equivalent level of professional achievement is expected.

 Under the terms of the grant, the Galina Starovoitova Fellowship offers a monthly stipend of $3,500, research facilities, word processing support, and research assistance.
 One 6-month and one 3-month grant are available.
 Grant recipients are required to be in residence at the Kennan Institute in Washington, D.C. for the duration of their grant.
 The Starovoitova Fellows are expected to hold public lectures on the themes of conflict resolution and human rights while conducting research on a specific topic.
 In addition, the Starovoitova Fellow will actively participate in discussions with the public policy and academic communities, including giving speeches and lectures at other institutions and taking part in meetings and conferences.

-The Kennan Institute will hold one round of competitive selection for two (a six month and a three month) Starovoitova Fellowships in the 2020-21 program year (subject to continued funding).
+The Kennan Institute will hold one round of competitive selection for two (a six month and a three month) Starovoitova Fellowships in the 2021-22 program year.
 Applications will be reviewed by an expert committee.
 Successful applicants will proceed to a second round of selection, consisting of an interview in Moscow.
 Final results will be announced during the summer.

 INSTRUCTIONS FOR APPLICANTS